 Basted Fitting: No, but they do a Muslin fit.

-Price: Readers can enjoy an exclusive 10% discount on all products at Ehkay Corner.
-After the discount, a mixed wool suit at Ehkay Corner starts from $342.
-Simply quote “WAHSOSHIOK” or flash this post to enjoy the discount.
+Price: Suits at Ehkay Corner start from $380.
+For my readers, Ehkay Corner is offering a 10% discount on all purchases.
+Quote “WAHSOSHIOK” or flash this post to enjoy the discount.
 Readers can also get 5% off rental services.

 Recommended: I recommend going for the mixed-wool $342 2-piece suit – it’s a great starting point, especially given its half-canvassed construction.
-For weddings, you can consider the $468 3-piece suit set (pictured above) for more aplomb.
-I also recommend the $688 tuxedo set, which is inclusive of a 2-piece tuxedo suit, a tuxedo shirt, a cummerbund, and accessories such as a bow tie and pocket square.
-Finally, their $68 shirts and $77 pants are bang-for-buck options too!
+For weddings, consider the $888 tuxedo set, which includes a 2-piece tuxedo suit, a tuxedo shirt, a cummerbund, and accessories such as a bow tie and pocket square.
+Ehkay is also currently running a promotion on premium fabrics (Reda, Holland & Sherry, etc), with suits starting from just $780.
+Ehkay’s $85 shirts and $112 pants are also bang-for-buck options.
+Readers can also rent a two-piece suit at $114 or a tuxedo set at $166.
 Prices stated are after the aforementioned discount.
-Readers can also rent a two-piece suit at $114, or a tuxedo set at $166.

 Location: #01-57 & #01-01 Orchard Plaza, 150 Orchard Road Singapore 238841

 Review: I reviewed my experience at Ehkay Corner Tailors here, and the tuxedo I got here.
-I also reviewed a 3-piece suit here, and the abovepictured double-breasted suit here.
+I also reviewed a three-piece suit here, a maroon double-breasted suit here, and the blue stretchy suit (pictured above) here.

-The Shiok Shop: Curated package deals from Ehkay Corner can be found here.
+The Shiok Shop: Curated package deals from Ehkay Corner are available here.
 In particular, I recommend the $580 Three-piece Suit + Shirt package, as well as the $980 Tuxedo Suit package.

 Google Rating: 4.9/5

 Price: Suits at Stitched Custom start from $499.
-Just for my readers, Stitched Custom is offering a free shirt with every suit purchase, as well as 20% off all accessories.
-Those interested in rentals can also get a 15% discount on both the “Made-to-rental” programme and general rental suits.
+For my readers, Stitched Custom is offering a free shirt (worth $89) with every suit purchase and 5% off any three shirts or trousers.

 Me in my velvet tuxedo from Stitched Custom.

 Recommended: I would recommend the $499 CS Fabric suits.
-I’ve seen videos of grooms doing wedding festivities (door bashing, kneeling, etc) in the suits, and the spandex really helps in terms of flexibility.
+I’ve seen videos of grooms participating in wedding festivities (such as door bashing and kneeling) in their suits, and the spandex helps with flexibility.
 I would assume it’s a comfortable option for daily work suits as well.
-For those without a permanent need for a suit, I think their “Made-to-rental” programme (priced 20% off usual made-to-order pricing, with readers enjoying an additional 15% off after the promo code) is intriguing as well.
+I also recommend the tuxedos (cost varies depending on fabric).

 Location: 193A Kitchener Rd, Singapore 208534